Tiffany Pollard: Career

-2005–2006: Beginnings and early breakthrough
+2005–2006: Beginnings and Flavor of Love

 Pollard began her television career in 2005 at the age of 23, when she was working as a clothing buyer and walking down Hollywood Boulevard.
 She was noticed by a casting agent from 51 Minds Entertainment, leading to her being cast in Flavor of Love, a reality television dating competition series which was filmed in late 2005 and debuted in early 2006.

 While Pollard was on Flavor of Love, she had occasional clashes with other contestants.
 Although these clashes were, in general, nothing more than words, an incident in the penultimate episode of season one led to violence.
 After her elimination, an outraged Brooke "Pumkin" Thompson spat on Pollard following a heated exchange.
 There was extensive tension between Pollard and Thompson throughout the show.
 Pollard vowed to "whoop Pum [sic]'s ass", and attempted to do so at the season one reunion.
 The final two contestants journeyed to Puerto Vallarta, Mexico, where Flavor Flav chose Nicole "Hoopz" Alexander over Pollard, to be his mate.
 However, after his relationship with Alexander did not work out, Flav decided to return for a second season of his dating show.

 During the filming of Flavor of Love 2, Flav invited Pollard, then 24, to join him in helping eliminate contestants.
 She agreed and was later added as a participant.
 Pollard made it to the finale once again; however, Flav ultimately chose "Deelishis" over Pollard.
 The season finale was the second highest non-sports basic cable program of the year drawing over 7.5 million viewers.